lambdaclass/concrete/ROADMAP.md

       implementation, with audit showing it is regression evidence, not proof.
     These examples are release-facing documentation fixtures: every evidence class should have one small program and one report snapshot.
-16. Add an external-SMT example only after the backend exists and only behind an explicit policy flag.
-The example should demonstrate `solver_trusted`, counterexample reporting, timeout/unknown handling, and the difference between `proved_by_kernel_decision` and trusted solver output.
-Use this sequence of examples:
+16. Add a clear external-SMT example suite only after the backend exists and only behind an explicit policy flag.
+These examples must teach when SMT is useful, when it is trusted, and when Concrete should prefer Lean/kernel decision procedures.
+Put them under a dedicated example group such as `examples/smt/`, with one small program per case, a README, report snapshots, and a gate that asserts the expected evidence class.
+Use this
+    sequence:
-    - arithmetic range proof: HMAC-shaped symbolic block-count arithmetic, e.g. `(len + 9 + 63) / 64` under a length bound;
+    - `range_block_count`: HMAC-shaped symbolic block-count arithmetic, e.g.
+      prove `(len + 9 + 63) / 64 <= max_blocks` under a length bound.
+This is
-    - nonlinear or mixed arithmetic proof that `omega` does not own;
+      the "SMT is useful for arithmetic summaries" example.
+Report `proved_by_smt` / `solver_trusted` unless Lean replay closes it.
+    - `nonlinear_overflow`: a product/range obligation such as
+      `sample * gain` under interval bounds where `omega` is not enough.
+This must clearly say why `omega` does not own it and whether the result is solver-trusted or replayed.
-    - path feasibility proof where several branches imply a postcondition;
+    - `path_feasibility`: several guarded branches imply a postcondition, e.g.
+      a clamp/classifier where each branch has different arithmetic facts.
+      This shows SMT over path conditions, not ordinary array bounds.
-    - false postcondition with a source-level counterexample;
+    - `false_postcondition_counterexample`: deliberately false `#[ensures]`
-    - timeout/unknown example with a non-proof status;
-    - unsupported-theory example with a clear diagnostic.
+      with a source-level model: concrete inputs, failing branch, and failing postcondition.
+Status is `counterexample`, never proof.
+    - `overflow_counterexample`: an opt-in `#[overflow_checked]` function with
+      insufficient bounds.
+Report concrete inputs that overflow or a symbolic counterexample if concrete reconstruction is unavailable.
+    - `div_zero_counterexample`: a missing nonzero divisor proof.
+Report the path/inputs where divisor can be zero.
+    - `unknown_or_timeout`: a deliberately hard quantified/nonlinear case with
+      a small timeout.
+Status is `unknown` or `timeout`, treated as non-proof and blocked from release unless policy allows it.
+    - `unsupported_theory`: a construct outside the SMT encoding.
+It must fail with an explicit diagnostic naming the unsupported theory rather than silently dropping the obligation.
+    - `kernel_preferred`: a near-duplicate fact already closed by `omega` or `bv_decide`, proving the tool does **not** route ordinary fixed-array bounds, linear integer facts, or BitVec identities through external SMT.
+      This is the anti-example that protects the trust boundary.
+    Every SMT example must print solver name/version, timeout, encoding hash or SMT-LIB path, replay status, and trust class.
 Do not use external SMT for facts already enforced by Concrete or closed by `omega` / `bv_decide`, such as ordinary fixed-array bounds.
 17. Update audit/release bundles so VC results appear beside proof registry, assumptions, runtime obligations, and proof coverage classification.
 18. Add soundness documentation for the SMT path: trusted solver binary,